mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 ```

 But isn't the response being transformed into the actual Go structure before
 returning to the caller?
-Well, actually both of them are returned, not only the
+Well, actually both of them are returned: not only the
-actual Go structure, but also the wrapped HTTP response.
+actual Go structure but also the wrapped HTTP response.
 Below, you can see an
 example from "listing project jobs":

 ```go